The most common symptom of hypochondria is excessive worrying about health.

-Someone who lives in fear of having a serious illness, despite medical tests never find anything wrong, may have a condition called illness anxiety disorder, more commonly known as hypochondria, or hypochondriasis.
+Someone who lives in fear of having a serious illness, despite medical tests never finding anything wrong, may have somatic symptom disorder, also known as illness anxiety disorder.
+The condition has also been known by other names, including hypochondria, or hypochondriasis.

 Contents of this article: